How Samsung's Galaxy Tab S3 compares to the Apple iPad Pro and Google Pixel C

 Keyboards compared

 Like the iPad Pro and Pixel C (and many other tablets) the Samsung Galaxy Tab S3 has an optional keyboard accessory.
-Samsung's best Android tablets are geared towards media consumption, so it may not be something you necessarily need.
+Samsung's best Android tablets are geared toward media consumption, so that may not be something you necessarily need.
 If you get the new Windows-based Galaxy Book instead, the keyboard comes bundled in the box.

 The Samsung Galaxy Tab S3's keyboard accessory is similar in design to the iPad Pro 9.7's; it's floppy, foldable and portable.
 It's reminiscent of the Microsoft Surface Pro 4's, but not as seamlessly designed.